Flexible Office Spaces in Downtown Core, Singapore

 Where to Find Serviced Offices, Coworking Spaces, and Private Offices in Downtown Core

 If you’re looking for an office space for you and your team, you can check out some of osDORO’s flexible office space offerings in these subzones which come complete with furnishing and flexible rental terms.
-From co-working spaces to private offices or serviced offices, you can find them in: 101 Cecil Street, 105 Cecil Street, 182 Cecil Street, 9 Raffles Place, 1 Raffles Quay, 6 Raffles Quay, 12 Marina View, and 8 Marina Boulevard.
+From co-working spaces to private offices or serviced offices, you can find them at 101 Cecil Street, 105 Cecil Street, 182 Cecil Street, 9 Raffles Place, 1 Raffles Quay, 6 Raffles Quay, 12 Marina View, 8 Marina Boulevard, and more.

 These spaces are prime locations in Singapore’s CBD and they are accessible via MRT, bus stations, and main roads.
 You can also reach major shopping centres in only a few minutes travel, making them ideal office locations for people who enjoy a healthy work-life balanced environment.